nhoudelot/demosdebs/linux/demos/a/archytas-by-peisik/debian/archytas-by-peisik.6.md

 archytas-by-peisik [*options*]

 # DESCRIPTION
-Archytas is a demonstration released by Peisik in 2011.
+Archytas is a demonstration released by Peisik in october 2011.
+Ended 6th at The Alternative Party 2011

+atomim [Code]
+cce [Code, music]

 ARCHYTAS
   by Peisik